Get Help with Medicaid Renewal

 • Input your address, contact information, Social security number, number of people in your home, phone numbers, the best way to get in touch, and the best time to call during the work week.

-6. When you have filled out all of the necessary information, select “Submit.”
+6. When you have filled out all the necessary information, select “Submit.”

-Your case will be assigned to a Case Manager, who will review your redetermination application within 30 days and make a decision.
+Your case will be assigned to a Case Manager, who will review your renewal application within 30 days and make a decision.

-NOTE: If your documents are submitted after your redetermination deadline, the Case Manager will still review your documents within 30 days, but your coverage will be suspended during that time.
+NOTE: If your documents are submitted late (after your renewal deadline), the Case Manager will still review your documents within 30 days, but your coverage will be suspended during that time.

-• If your redetermination is approved, a confirmation letter will be sent to you within seven calendar days of the decision.
+• If your renewal is approved, a confirmation letter will be sent to you within seven calendar days of the decision.
 Your coverage will continue for another 12 months until your next annual renewal.
+Be sure to mark the renewal date on your calendar as a reminder for the following year.

-• If you’re not a special case—for example, you didn’t move or have a change of income—approval status will be reflected immediately in your Gateway profile.
+• If you don’t have special case—for example, you didn’t move or have a change of income—approval status will be reflected immediately in your Gateway profile.

-• If your redetermination is denied, you will receive a letter notifying you of the decision and explaining the reason(s) why your redetermination was denied.
+• If your renewal is denied, you will receive a letter notifying you of the decision and explaining the reason(s) why your renewal was denied.

 • If you were denied for any other reason, you have the option to appeal that decision.

-• If you are no longer eligible for Medicaid, you will be connected to other healthcare program options on the Federally Facilitated Marketplace.
+• If you are no longer eligible for Medicaid, you will be connected to other healthcare program options on Georgia Access.

 Depending on the reason for the termination of your coverage, a couple of things can happen: